 MintMCP provides:

-- Role-based access control (RBAC) defining which users can access which MCP tools
+- SCIM-driven role-based access control (RBAC) defining which users can access which MCP tools

-- Virtual MCP servers exposing minimum required tools per team, not entire server access
+- Virtual MCP Bundles exposing minimum required tools per team or use case, not entire server access

 - Centralized credentials managing all API keys and tokens in one secure location